 - The whole idea of monitoring is to get all your data as the problem happens.
 Why add more instrumentation and wait until the problem happens again?

 My last quote from Dustin on that subject is: “I need a solution that doesn’t force me to add more custom instrumentation after the fact.
-This impacts my MTTI and eventually prevents me from fully automating monitoring into our new Enterprise Cloud Delivery Pipeline.
+This impacts my MTTI and eventually prevents me from fully automating monitoring into our new Cloud Delivery Pipeline.
 I need MTTI to be at 2 minutes!”

 Dynatrace OneAgent, Smartscape, PurePath and AI deliver the MTTI you need!